- Plan all aspects of a new planting in coordination with your management program.

 Because of their smaller root systems, young citrus trees require frequent but moderate irrigation for survival and proper growth.
 Irrigation systems should be in place before planting.
 Trees should be monitored frequently to be certain they are receiving sufficient but not excessive amounts of water.
 For more information, refer to chapter 15, Irrigation Management of Citrus Trees.

 Regular fertilization of young trees is imperative to promote vigorous vegetative growth that rapidly produces a canopy with high fruit-bearing capacity.
 Applying fertilizer in several small doses is more efficient than applying fertilizer in few large doses because it ensures constant nutrient availability and reduces losses due to leaching.
 Frequent application of water-soluble fertilizers with irrigation water (fertigation) or use of controlled-release fertilizers can greatly increase nutrient-use efficiency.
 The needed quantities of water and fertilizers increase each year as the trees grow and should be based on tree size and canopy density.
 Great care must be taken to ensure that proper rates of fertilizer materials are dispensed to prevent nutritional deficiencies or toxicities.
+It is not recommended to place granular fertilizer in the planting hole, because direct contact with the roots may burn them and cause root deformations.
 For more information, refer to chapter 16, Nutrition Management of Citrus Trees.